Level 6

 What Next...

-You can progress to a career in a variety of roles including costume construction, costume design, touring theatre, textiles, dying and breaking down, women’s wear, menswear, tailoring, prop costume, running wardrobe, costume conservation and restoration.
+The costume industry offers a wide variety of roles including costume construction, costume design, touring theatre, textiles, dying and breaking down, ladies wear, menswear, dancewear, tailoring, prop costume, running wardrobe, costume supervision, costume conservation and restoration.

 Success Stories...